anaseto/goal/README.md

 - [vim-goal](https://codeberg.org/anaseto/vim-goal) : vim files for Goal.

+# Examples

+A few short examples can be found in the `testdata/scripts` directory.
+Because they're used for testing, they come along an expected result after a `/RESULT:` comment.

 # Documentation

 Writing a reference documentation for the language is still in the TODO list.